McKinsey & Company: Recent history

 Rajat Gupta along with another McKinsey executive, Anil Kumar, were among those convicted in a government investigation into insider trading for sharing inside information with Galleon Group hedge fund owner Raj Rajaratnam.
 Though McKinsey was not accused of any wrongdoing, the convictions were embarrassing for the firm, since it prides itself on integrity and client confidentiality.
 McKinsey no longer maintains a relationship with either senior partner.

 Senior partner Anil Kumar, described as Gupta's protégé, left the firm after the allegations in 2009, and pleaded guilty in January 2010.
 While he and other partners had been pitching McKinsey's consulting services to the Galleon Group, Kumar and Rajaratnam reached a private consulting agreement, violating McKinsey's policies on confidentiality.
 Gupta was convicted in June 2012, of four counts of conspiracy and securities fraud, and acquitted on two counts.
 In October 2011, he was arrested by the FBI on charges of sharing insider information from these confidential board meetings with Rajaratnam.
 At least twice, Gupta used a McKinsey phone to call Rajaratnam and retained other perks—an office, assistant, and $6 million retirement salary that year—as a senior partner emeritus.

 After the scandal McKinsey instituted new policies and procedures to discourage future indiscretions from consultants, including investigating other partners' ties to Gupta.

 In February 2018, Kevin Sneader was elected as managing director.
-He served a three-year term that began on July 1, 2018.
+He had a three-year term that began on July 1, 2018.
 McKinsey has consulted for multiple cities, states and government organizations during the 2019 coronavirus pandemic.
 During the first four months of the pandemic, McKinsey obtained in excess of $100 million in consulting work, including no-bid contracts with the United States Department of Veterans Affairs and Air Force.
 The reopening guidelines for Florida's Miami-Dade County, produced with McKinsey's input, were criticized by local media and officials for complexity and lack of clarity.

 McKinsey discontinued its investment banking advisory unit in 2021, citing "personnel matters" as the reason.

-In December 2021, Puneet Dikshit, a McKinsey partner, pled guilty to insider trading.
-Dikshit advised Goldman Sachs about its acquisition of GreenSky, a fintech company, and used that confidential information to trade call options.
+In 2021, McKinsey's Australian office made two acquisitions, Hypothesis, a digital product development company, and Venturetec, an innovation consulting firm.
 On June 1, 2022, McKinsey announced that it had acquired Caserta, a data engineering firm.
+In March 2023, McKinsey announced a layoff of 1,400 employees, in a rare job cut of the company.